rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Before deployment is initiated, user account and roles must be generated for each component.
 Most of these accounts will be service users, used by the various Intel® SecL SKC services to work together.

-Creating these required users and roles is facilitated by the scripts in the corresponding components (Refer to dist/linux directory of each component) and needs to be executed before installation of each component.
+Creating these required users and roles is facilitated by the populate-user script.

-For Key Broker Service and Integration Hub User/Roles creation, Please refer to the appendix section for sample scripts

-The output of these scripts is a bearer-token which needs to be updated in the BEARER_TOKEN env variable in the corresponding component’s env file.

 ### Creating Users and Roles